d3aths/portfolio-web/README.md

 # Portfolio in progress for AAD531

-Design inspired by the internet in the late 90s/early 00s
+Design inspired by the internet in the late 90s/early 00s and dissolvedgirl

 Not sure what else to put on it yet.
 Don't really have any projects outside of school stuff that you might usually put on a portfolio.
 Never know how to write about me's and all that either.